-Use profiles and permission sets to grant access but not to deny access.
-Permission granted from either a profile or permission set is honored.
-For example, if Transfer Record isn't enabled in a profile but is enabled in a permission set, she can transfer records regardless of whether she owns them.
-To revoke a permission, must remove all instances of the permission from the user.
+You can use profiles, permission sets, and permission set groups to grant access but not to deny access.
+Permissions granted from profiles, permission sets, and permission set groups are honored.
+For example, if Transfer Record isn't enabled in a profile but is enabled in a permission set, the assigned user can transfer records regardless of whether the user owns them.
+To revoke a permission, you must remove all instances of the permission from the user.

-Action Consequence Disable a permission or remove an access setting in the profile and any permission sets that are assigned to the user.
-The permission or access setting is disabled for all other users assigned to the profile or permission sets.
+Action Consequence Disable a permission or remove an access setting in the profile and any permission sets and permission set groups that are assigned to the user.
+The permission or access setting is disabled for all other users assigned to the profile, permission sets, or permission set groups.
 If a permission or access setting is enabled in the user's profile, assign a different profile to the user.
-AND The user may lose other permissions or access settings associated with the profile or permission sets.
-If the permission or access setting is enabled in any permission sets that are assigned to the user, remove the permission set assignments from the user.
+AND The user may lose other permissions or access settings associated with the profile, permission sets, or permission set groups.
+If the permission or access setting is enabled in any permission sets or permission set groups that are assigned to the user, remove the permission set and permission set group assignments from the user.